GamePigeon

 GamePigeon is a mobile app for iOS devices, developed by Vitalii Zlotskii and released on September 13, 2016.
 The game takes advantage of the iOS 10 update, which expanded how users could interact with Apple's Messages app.
 GamePigeon is only available through the Messages app, which allows players to start and respond to different party games in conversations.

 Release

 The app was first released on September 13, 2016, coinciding with the launch of iOS 10.
 The app was released for free, although it includes in-app purchases to unlock additional items, such as cosmetic skins, avatar items, new game modes, and an option to remove ads.

 Games in the app

-The following is a list of games which users can play within GamePigeon:
+The following is a list of games that users can play within GamePigeon: